-RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+RSE is taught mostly within the personal, social, health and economic (PSHE) education curriculum.
+See Appendix 1, 2 and 4, Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE) or in other subjects, such as writing, where deemed appropriate.